application-research/estuary-docs/documentation/index.md

 # Introduction

+Estuary is a combination of open source technologies packaged together to help everyone:

+- Store and retrieve content using [IPFS](https://docs.ipfs.io/).
+- Use an IPFS API that adheres to the [IPFS Pinning Services API Spec](https://ipfs.github.io/pinning-services-api-spec/).
+- Store content on Filecoin with proposition receipts and successful deal receipts.
+See a verification example [here](https://estuary.tech/verify-cid?cid=QmYNSTn2XrxDsF3qFdeYKSxjodsbswJV3mj1ffEJZa2jQL).

+If you use [https://estuary.tech](https://estuary.tech), you are using the [ARG](https://arg.protocol.ai)'s hosted Estuary Node.

+## Overview

-Estuary is the most reliable and simple way to upload public data to the Filecoin Network.
+An Estuary Node is the most reliable and simple way to upload public data to the Filecoin Network.

-You can use this Estuary Node [(https://estuary.tech)](https://estuary.tech) that the [ARG](https://arg.protocol.ai) operates or you can run your own Estuary Node.

-Estuary Nodes are a new type of network node.
-These nodes provide decentralized storage for all developers using it, and each node turns uploading data and retieving data into a simpler problem for everyone.
-Your users will not need any additional infrastructure.

-Estuary Nodes depend on the [Filecoin](https://filecoin.io) Network for presistent, interoperable, verifiable and provable decentralized storage.
-Estuary Nodes use IPFS and other [protocols](https://github.com/application-research/estuary/blob/master/main.go) for content addressing and cached retrievals.
+For those who are not familiar, people use [Filecoin](https://filecoin.io) Network for presistent, interoperable, verifiable and provable decentralized storage.
+People use IPFS and other [protocols](https://github.com/application-research/estuary/blob/master/main.go) for content addressing and cached retrievals.

+An Estuary Node has tooling and logic to manage making succesful storage deals for the data pinned on it.
+Estuary will look through a curated list of storage providers and initiate storage deals against them.
+Estuary has the logic to manage what data is kept "pinned/hot" in IPFS, and will do retrieval requests to pull data out of Filecoin if the "pinned/hot" data is not available on any given node.

+In short, Estuary makes the state management associated storage easy by managing it with code and letting developers configure what they need to, when they need to.

+Filecoin does not need to feel complex.
+We hope that Estuary becomes an exemplar example for decentralized storage using Filecoin and IPFS.
+For network operators, we hope to provide instructions so that you won't need to run any additional infrastructure.

 #### Getting started